h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 The eigenvectors determine the orientation of the principal axes of the elliptical contours, while the eigenvalues determine the length of these axes (proportional to the square root of the eigenvalues).

 ![Eigenvalue Trend](../Images/Contour_Plots/ex4_eigenvalue_trend.png)
-*Figure 14: Relationship between correlation coefficient (ρ) and eigenvalues for a 2×2 covariance matrix with equal variances.
+*Relationship between correlation coefficient (ρ) and eigenvalues for a 2×2 covariance matrix with equal variances.
 As correlation increases, the first eigenvalue increases while the second decreases, creating more elongated ellipses.*

 ##### Step 2: No Correlation (ρ = 0)
 Covariance matrix: